Brain Fog and Eating Disorders: Why You Can’t Think Clearly (and How to Fix It)

 How to Improve Brain Fog During Eating Disorder Recovery

-1. Eat Consistently (Even When It’s Hard)
+1. Eat Consistently, Even When It’s Hard

 2. Don’t Wait to Feel Hungry

 Hunger cues are often unreliable in eating disorders.
+Many people need structure before hunger and fullness cues become consistent again.

 3. Prioritize Balanced Nutrition